Secure U.S. Investment Overseas

 Now more than ever, foreign governments are finding more subtle and damaging ways to evade the spirit of BIT commitments — which a focus principally on governmental rather than private action — by leveraging the state’s involvement in commercial enterprises.
-The Chamber has pressed for meaningful changes to the current model BIT to ensure that state involvement in economic affairs is conducted in a transparent, open, and market-based manner.
+The Chamber has pressed for meaningful provisions to be included in future U.S. BIT negotiations to ensure that state involvement in economic affairs is conducted in a transparent, open, and market-based manner.
 Otherwise, American workers and businesses may be placed at a competitive disadvantage for years to come.

 America’s continued prosperity in a highly competitive world demands that we negotiate additional high-standard investment treaties.
-The Chamber strongly supports negotiating BITs with India, China, and Vietnam, and, when circumstances permit, with additional large economies such as Brazil and Russia.
+The Chamber strongly supports negotiating BITs with China and India and believes the United States should explore the possibility of BIT negotiations with Indonesia, Russia, and the East African Community.
 As other countries around the globe pursue their own BITs, decision-makers in Washington should be wary of how these may place U.S. companies at a competitive disadvantage should the United States lag in its own negotiations.

 In the end, BITs and other measures to protect investment are crucial, but the underlying principles of the rule of law, sanctity of contracts, and respect for property rights are even more so.
 Their protection should always be at the fore of American international economic policy, even in countries where formal investment protection agreements remain a distant goal.